AysaAlizadeh/CS231n-Assign1/README.md

-# CS231n Assignment 1 — Image Classification on CIFAR-10
+# CS231n Assignment 1 — Image Classification on CIFAR-10 - Stanford Assignment

 Implementation of four classic image classifiers from scratch using NumPy, trained and evaluated on the **CIFAR-10** dataset: